micheleanastasi/Simple-medical-protontherapy-design-using-FLUKA/README.md

+Data elaboration fetched during a laboratory experience concerning preliminary design of protontherapy

-If interested only on the final result, please look only at PDF file.
+If interested only on the final results, please look only at PDF file.